Xilinx/mlir-aie/docs/Building.md

 ```
 LibXAIE is a backend target used to execute designs in hardware: https://github.com/Xilinx/embeddedsw/tree/master/XilinxProcessorIPLib/drivers/aiengine
 ```
-Note that if you build one of the supported platforms like vck190_bare_prod, the generated sysroot already contains the LibXAIE drivers so you do not need to download the embeddedsw repo or define the LibXAIE_DIR cmake parameter.
+Note that if you build one of the supported platforms like `vck190_bare_prod`, the generated `sysroot` already contains the LibXAIE drivers so you do not need to download the `embeddedsw` repository or define the `LibXAIE_DIR` `cmake` parameter.

 Currently, the only supported target is the Xilinx VCK190 board, running Ubuntu-based Linux, however the tools are largely board and device independent and can be adapted to other environments.